Injectable Pricing: Botox & Filler Cost Analysis

 - Juvéderm Volbella: $400

 Certain products have a higher market share and therefore reflect a premium price.
 One example of this is Botox, which is the industry leader in neurotoxins.
 The cost of Botox is at a premium.
 At Austin-Weston, all neurotoxins are charged at the same rate for simplicity and patient convenience.

 There is power in bulk buying in plastic surgery, just like in other areas of business.
 The more product a practice uses, the better price they receive from vendors which allow busy or high volume practices to keep costs down.
 One way of telling practice volume is the Black Diamond seal, a distinction given to practices by Allergan, the company that makes Botox.

 Austin-Weston has the distinction of being awarded Black Diamond status and is recognized as one of the top 50 practices in the nation regarding volume of injectables performed.

 The most important factor for you to consider as a patient, whether for a surgical procedure or non-surgical, is selecting who will do the treatment.
 This can be accomplished by checking on the surgeon’s online reviews and reputation.
 Another part is meeting the doctor in person to make sure they understand your concerns, and that you have a good feeling about interacting with the doctor and having your needs met.

-A highly experienced board-certified plastic surgeon may charge more than a less knowledgeable or respected doctor, but that isn’t necessarily true.
+A highly experienced plastic surgeon may charge more than a less knowledgeable or respected doctor, but that isn’t necessarily true.
 Some novice surgeons seek out wealthy clientele using aggressive marketing, but after reviewing that doctor’s credentials, they may not be who they claim regarding experience, board certification, or skill.

 All surgeons have their approach to performing plastic surgery procedures as each doctor has different amenities at their disposal and varying levels of experience and accreditation.